aiven/devportal/docs/products/postgresql/howto/manage-pool.rst

 Connection pooling tips
 -----------------------------

-You can connect directly to the PostgreSQL server using the **Service URI** setting listed on the **Overview** page however this URI doesn't make use of PgBouncer pooling.
+You can connect directly to the PostgreSQL® server using the **Service URI** setting listed on the **Overview** page however this URI doesn't make use of PgBouncer pooling.
 PgBouncer pools use a different port number than the regular PostgreSQL server port, the PgBouncer **Service URI** for a particular pool can be found in the Aiven console, under the **Pool** tab in the service page.

 You can use both pooled and non-pooled connections at the same time.